jdmar3/inls718/schedule/index.md

 concepts that serve as a basis for defining information poverty: risk-taking, secrecy, deception, and situational relevance.

-Bawden, D., & Robinson, L. (2009).
+Bawden, D., &amp; Robinson, L. (2009).
 The dark side of information:
 Overload, anxiety and other paradoxes and pathologies. *Journal of Information Science, 35*(2), 180-191. \[[UNC libraries](http://libproxy.lib.unc.edu/login?url=http://dx.doi.org/10.1177/0165551508095781)\]